Vyral/paul-medaglia/_posts/2020-05-26-why-you-actually-would-choose-a-recruiter.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>This is the place of recruiters in today’s world.</em></p>
+*This is the place of recruiters in today’s world.*

 We typically hear a lot of questions about when people should work with a recruiter.
-Here are a few different examples.
+There are a few different examples.

 One would be if you want to replace someone and do it confidentially.
 Another would be if you’ve exhausted all other methods in trying to fill a position and it’s just not yielding the results you’re looking for.
 Finally, if you have experience recruiting and need a specialist to assist you in placing the position, a recruiter can help there as well.

 A specialist recruiter is going to have a good track record, a vast network, and they’re also going to call passive candidates.
-Based on that, they will pre-screen and pre-qualify all the individuals that they talk to, as well as interview them, do a back-channel reference, and come up with a short list of three to five people.&nbsp;
+Based on that, **they will pre-screen and pre-qualify all the individuals that they talk to,** as well as interview them, do a back-channel reference, and come up with a short list of three to five people.&nbsp;

 {% include pullquote.html %}